 Under the CARES Act, the modification to the business interest provisions increases the business interest limitation from 30% of adjusted taxable income to 50% of adjusted taxable income which increases Kronos' allowable interest expense deduction for 2019 and 2020.
-Consequently, in the first quarter of 2020 Kronos recognized a cash tax benefit of \$.5 million related to the reversal of the valuation allowance recognized in 2019 for the portion of the disallowed interest expense Kronos did not expect to fully utilize at December 31, 2019.
-Pursuant to the business interest modification provisions, Kronos does not expect its deductible interest expense in 2020 to be limited and, accordingly, Kronos has considered such modifications in its estimate of the effective tax rate.
+Consequently, in the first quarter of 2020 Kronos recognized a cash tax benefit of \$.5 million related to the reversal of the valuation allowance recognized in 2019 for the portion of the disallowed interest expense Kronos did not expect to fully utilize at December 31, 2019 and has considered such modifications in its estimate of the effective tax rate.
 Kronos has determined other provisions of the CARES Act will not have a material impact on its provision for income taxes in 2020.